 The squeak and creak of a stair in a scary movie or ghost story may add to the mood, but when it comes to a squeaky stair in your own home, all it adds is annoyance and frustration.
 While squeaky stairs are mostly little more than a pain to listen to, they can also warn of more serious problem such as a stair that has a crack or movement from extremely loose tread or risers.
+Find out the best way to fix squeaky stairs below.

 Most squeaky stairs are not red flags for major problems down the road, but they still need to be addressed nonetheless.
 The sooner you address a small squeak, the sooner you can restore peace and quiet to your stairs.